Peroxide Rubber

 All our treatments are water based and replace traditional solvent systems

-We offer a comprehensive range of treatments for adhesion of aramid, glass, nylon, polyester, silica and ceramic fabric to peroxide curing rubbers – the most common of which are silicone VMQ rubber and peroxide EPDM, FKM and NBR.
+We offer a comprehensive range of treatments for adhesion of aramid, glass, nylon, polyester, silica and ceramic fabric to peroxide curing rubbers – the most common of which are silicone VMQ rubber and peroxide EPDM.

 All our treatments are water based and replace traditional solvent systems.
-Our water based systems give excellent adhesion and have a long shelf life – normally 6 months – for easy factory storage and production.
-Compotex applies the peroxide adhesives on to the textile, then our customers calendar or lay up the textile with the peroxide curing rubber.
+Our water based specifications give excellent adhesion and have a long shelf life for easy factory storage.
+Compotex applies the treatment on to the textile and our customers calender or lay up the textile with the peroxide curing rubber.

 We have more information here for adhesion to the sulphur curing rubbers and our RFL bonding systems.